Sommelier: Description

 The sommelier knife is an important tool of the sommelier.

 The tastevin vessel used by sommeliers in the past is still a symbol today.

 A sommelier may be responsible for the development of wine lists and books and for the delivery of wine service and training for the other restaurant staff.
 Working along with the culinary team, they pair and suggest wines that will best complement each particular food menu item.
-This entails the need for a deep knowledge of how food and wine, beer, spirits and other beverages work in harmony.
-A professional sommelier also works on the floor of the restaurant and is in direct contact with restaurant customers.
-The sommelier has a responsibility to work within the taste preference and budget parameters of the patron.

 In modern times, a sommelier's role may be considered broader than working only with wines, and may encompass all aspects of the restaurant's service, with an enhanced focus on wines, beers, spirits, soft-drinks, cocktails, mineral waters, and tobaccos.
 The role of sommelier is usually taken on by a maître d'hôtel when no sommelier is employed.

 Etymology

 The modern word is French, deriving from Middle French where it referred to a court official charged with transportation of supplies.
 This use of the term dates to a period when pack animals would be used to transport supplies.
 The Middle French probably finds its origin in Old Provençal where a saumalier was a pack animal driver.
 Sauma referred to a pack animal or the load of a pack animal.
 In Late Latin, sagma referred to a packsaddle.

-This hypothesis, upheld over time based on the concepts put forth by Littré and Du Cange, does not seem the most accurate.
-It is more likely that the sommelier de vins originally held a high-ranking position in the Burgundian court, derived from the sommelier de chambre, meaning the custodian of the lord's rest.
-Similarly, in Spain, the camarero del rey was responsible for overseeing the royal chambers, and over time, the term camarero came to refer to servants in general.

 This phenomenon illustrates how a prestigious title could give rise to lesser positions sharing the same generic name.
-Due to the influence of Philip the Handsome’s court on that of the Catholic Monarchs, a duplication of official titles occurred at a certain point.
+Due to the influence of Philip the Handsome's court on that of the Catholic Monarchs, a duplication of official titles occurred at a certain point.
 Regarding wine, the camarero de vinos eventually evolved into sumiller, a term that remains the Spanish equivalent of sommelier.